Author

 Lyman Potter

 Lyman Potter was a nineteenth-century Vermont clergyman whose theological contributions reflected the religious currents of antebellum New England.
-His sermon before the Vermont General Assembly demonstrates his engagement with public moral discourse and the intersection of religious authority and civic governance during a period of significant social change.
-Potter's work exemplifies the role of Protestant ministers in shaping political and ethical debates in early American state legislatures.
+His sermon before the Vermont General Assembly demonstrates his engagement with the intersection of religious authority and civic governance during a period of significant denominational and political transformation.
+Potter's work exemplifies the role of Protestant ministers in shaping public discourse and moral philosophy in early American state legislatures.

 Works in the Library